 For the year ended December 31,

-2015 2016
+2016

-Estimated net operating loss carryforward \$ 6,204,024 \$ 2,218,618
+Estimated net operating loss carryforward \$ 2,218,618 \$ 3,355,180

-Estimated research and development credits 2,235,914 2,244,047
+Estimated research and development credits 2,244,047 2,686,666

-Accruals and other 1,234,413 2,273,838
+Accruals and other 2,273,838 2,560,417

-Deferred rent 181,134 164,821
+Deferred rent 164,821 90,866

-9,855,485 6,901,324
+6,901,324 8,693,129

-Less valuation allowance (9,855,485) (6,901,324)
+Less valuation allowance (6,901,324) (8,693,129)

-Net deferred tax assets \$ - \$ -
+Net deferred tax assets \$ \$

-Utilization of the estimated domestic net operating loss and research and development credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that may have occurred or that could occur in the future, as required by Section 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, as well as similar state provisions.
+Utilization of the estimated domestic net operating loss and research and development credit carryforwards may be subject to a substantial annual limitation due to ownership change limitations that may have occurred or that could occur in the future, as required by Section 382 and 383 of the Code, as well as similar state provisions.
 These ownership changes may limit the amount of estimated net operating loss and research and development credit carryforwards that can be utilized annually to offset future taxable income and tax, respectively.
 In general, an "ownership change" as defined by Section 382 of the Code results from a transaction or series of transactions over a three-year period resulting in an ownership change of more than 50 percentage points of the outstanding stock of a company by certain stockholders.
 Since the Company's formation, the Company has raised capital through the issuance of capital stock on several occasions which on its own or combined with the purchasing stockholders' subsequent disposition of those shares, likely resulted in such an ownership change, or could result in an ownership change in the future.

 Upon the occurrence of an ownership change under Section 382 of the Code as outlined above, utilization of the estimated net operating loss and research and development credit carryforwards are subject to an annual limitation under Section 382, which is determined by first multiplying the value of the Company's stock at the time of the ownership change by the applicable long-term, tax-exempt rate, which could be subject to additional adjustments, as required.
 Any limitation may result in expiration of a portion of the estimated net operating loss or research and development credit carryforwards before utilization.
-The Company has not yet completed an analysis to determine whether an ownership change by the apolicable accurred, however, the Company believes ownership lobage likely occurred during both 2015 and 2016.
+The Company has not yet completed an analysis to determine whether an ownership change has occurred, however, the Company believes ownership changes likely occurred in each year from 2015 through 2018.
 As a result, the Company has estimated that the use of its net operating loss is limited and has disclosed in the table above only the amounts it estimates could be used in the future, which remain fully offset by a valuation allowance to reduce the net asset to zero.